chrmey/SPRECLib/readme.md

 ### Terminology in SPRECLib

 The elements of a SPREC code in SPRECLib are called parts.
-FluidSampleType, TypeOfCollection, etc. are parts.
+For example FluidSampleType, PrimaryContainer and PreCentrifugation are such parts.
 Each part has a defined set of values, each one of them with an one or three character code called CodePart.
 Seven parts with their CodeParts make up the full code of a sample.

 SPRECLib also allows to "build up" a part from its values, that means you can use a temperature (degrees celsius) and a time value (minutes or two timestamps in milliseconds) and combine them to a PreCentrifugation.